Surfshark vs Proton VPN: which VPN is better?

 The two services are practically identical regarding device and platform compatibility.
 Customers unlock fully-featured desktop and mobile applications, plus specialized apps for certain streaming devices (Android TV and Amazon Fire TV).
 However, you also have the option to protect alternative devices via manual router configuration.

-Besides that, Surfshark gains the edge over Proton VPN in this category in two ways.
-Firstly, one Surfshark account permits limitless device connections, while Proton VPN allows only 10.
-The second blow comes in the shape of Surfshark VPN browser extensions for Chrome, Firefox, and Edge.
+Besides that, Surfshark has an edge over Proton VPN in this category in one significant way.
+The Surfshark account permits limitless device connections, while Proton VPN allows only 10.

 Desktop apps